B5-Recruiter-and-Employee/WebScraperIndeed/README.md

 this will save a csv file with the data

-This will only work with the German Indeed Website
+It will access data from the US Website of Indeed.(cause English Job Description are better for keyword processing)